scristofari/rest-api-ml/README.md

 - [ ] Store the result of each uploaded object / Mapping : uuid upload - type (build / run) - container id - result / Create an interface to help adding X differents storage types.
 - [ ] Stream the build / run tasks output - Event source - Log of the container
 - [ ] Pull an image from the hub, just need to run.
 - [ ] Add a absolute path for the artifact.
-- [ ] The tag of the image is the artifact's hash
+- [ ] The tag of the image with the artifact's hash

 ## Requirements